-X Clad and P Clad External Insulated Cladding Systems are an insulated clay brick slip system for use as protective/decorative cladding with or without a cavity over solid masonry, timber- and steel-frame and masonry external walls in new and existing domestic and non-domestic buildings.
-I Clad Internal Cladding System is a gypsum plasterboard used with clay brick slip facings for use as non-structural, decorative cladding for internal walls of timber and steel-frame construction above the damp-proof course in domestic and non-domestic buildings.
+X-Clad and P-Clad External Cladding Systems are clay brick slip systems for use as protective/decorative cladding with or without a cavity over solid masonry, timber- and steel-frame and masonry external walls in new and existing domestic and non-domestic buildings.
+X-Clad is an insulated cladding system.
+P-Clad is a non-insulated system and is certified for use over 18m in conjunction with steel-frame substrate walls if constructed to the specification detailed within BBA 13/5079 P 7.3.
+I-Clad Internal Cladding System is a gypsum plasterboard used with clay brick slip facings for use as non-structural, decorative cladding for internal walls of timber and steel-frame construction above the damp-proof course in domestic and non-domestic buildings.

 The wall and support frame to which the cladding is to be fixed should be structurally sound

 The system can be used above and below the damp-proof course if suitable brick slips and mortars are specified in accordance with the Certificate holder’s advice to resist the higher moisture levels.
 The systems will improve the weather resistance and reduce thermal transmission of a wall and provide a decorative finish.
 However, it may only be installed where other routes for moisture penetration have been dealt with separately and where dampness, other than that caused solely by condensation, is not evident on the inner surface of the wall.
 The system can contribute to minimising condensation on internal wall surfaces.

 Design wind actions should be calculated in accordance with BS EN 1991-1-4 :2005 + A1 : 2010 and the UK National Annex.